Good Morning Warren and Friends,

 I got to ask Vice President “Uncle Joe” Joe Biden a question and he answered it!
 I talked about it on the John Batchelor radio show with John and Larry Kudlow on John’s show last night.
 You can hear the podcast here.

 I’d also like to congratulate Honda Ridgeline, NACTOY’s Truck of the year.
 More fun and functionality than a tailgating truck should be allowed to have.

 Did you know that there were 1.3 million traffic fatalities, 50 million injured worldwide per year?
 The number of fatal car accidents a year is the equivalent of 7 plane crashes a day!
 That’s what Continental told us at their roundtable.
 How many of you would get on a plane if that happened every day?
 Me either.

 Think of the lives saved, the reduction in traffic jams, the fewer hospital bills, and the families that wouldn’t be grieving.

 Think of how much less your insurance would cost.
 Why?
 Because Continental says that as of right now car manufacturers are planning to pay for insurance on autonomous vehicles when they are in autonomous mode if there is an accident.
 You will be able to know if a car is in the autonomous mode just by looking at it; most OEMs are using blue lighting on the outside to indicate the car is in autonomous mode.

-My favorite concept was the Nissan Vision 2.0; favorite production car was the Lexus LS 500.
-That’s kind of a duh, though, since I own a Lexus LS 400.
+My favorite concept was the Nissan Vision 2.0; my favorite production car was the Lexus LS 500.
+That’s kind of a duh, though since I own a Lexus LS 400.
 I wouldn’t buy another vehicle unless it were a plug-in hybrid, perhaps an all-electric vehicle.

-Last, but not least, congratulations Chrysler Pacifica for be recognized by NACTOY as the Utility Vehicle of the Year.
+Last, but not least, congratulations Chrysler Pacifica for being recognized by NACTOY as the Utility Vehicle of the Year.
 I especially loved your plug-in version, but all the chatters here know that.